 67. What is the longest war in history?

-England’s Scilly conflict to be the longest war in known history, dragging on for a staggering 335 years.
+England’s Scilly conflict was the longest war in known history, dragging on for a staggering 335 years.

 68. Which president died broke?